-In the special case that SSet is the standard model category of simplicial sets the projective and injective model structure on the functor categories are described in more detail at global model structure on simplicial presheaves.
+In the special case that sSet is the classical model structure on simplicial sets the projective and injective model structure on the functor categories are described in more detail at global model structure on simplicial presheaves.

 For a combinatorial model category or, in the projective case, just a cofibrantly generated model category, and a small category there exist the following two (combinatorial) model category structures on the functor category :

 the projective structure : weak equivalences and fibrations are the natural transformations that are objectwise such morphisms in .

 the injective structure : weak equivalences and cofibrations are the natural transformations that are objectwise such morphisms in .

 More generally, if is in addition a simplicial model category and a smooth sSet-enriched category, then the sSet-enriched functor category, also denoted , carries the above two model strutures.

 In all of the following, let be an excellent model category.
 The standard example is the model structure on simplicial sets, .

 Let (and , , …) be a combinatorial -enriched model category.